DONE01-19/DOMs-VBA/README.md

 2. click on the toggle-button “Zeiterfassung” end the time tracking (i.e. a timestamp with the ending time will be pasted to the table).

 Break durations will selected and pasted automatically.
 If the total duration (“Brutto-Dauer”) is larger than 9 hrs, a 45 Min break time will be pasted.
 If the total duration is less than 9 hrs, a 30 Min break time will be pasted instead.
 All items can be edited afterwards manually within the cells of the table.
-The calculation should be updated automatically.
-If, for whatever reasons, the calculation fails to update automatically, you can always force a recalculation by clicking the command-button “Aktualisieren”.
+You have to  click on the command-button “Aktualisieren”.
 The recalculation will confirmed by a messagebox.

 Contributing:
 All contributions regarding ehancements, improvements and bug fixings are welcome.